ludico1959/finapi/README.md

 ## 📮 Testing endpoints

-You can test the CRUD operation using an API test toll like Postman or Insomnia!
+You can test the CRUD operations using an API test toll like Postman or Insomnia!
 Just import the file named is **postman_collection.json**.

 * **Postman**: If you don't have it, just download it [here](https://www.postman.com/downloads/).
 * **Insomnia**: If you don't have it, just download it [here](https://insomnia.rest/download/).